trilogy-group/ignitetech-babellion/replit.md

-# TranslatePro - AI Translation Platform
+# Babellion - AI Translation Platform

 ## Overview

-TranslatePro is a professional AI-powered translation platform that enables users to translate marketing content and other text into multiple languages using various AI models (GPT-5, Claude, etc.).
+Babellion is a professional AI-powered translation platform that enables users to translate marketing content and other text into multiple languages using various AI models (GPT-5, Claude, etc.).
 The application features a modern SaaS dashboard aesthetic with a three-panel layout for efficient translation workflows, translation history management, and multi-language output handling.

 ## User Preferences